Make a beautiful fall discovery bottle with just a few ingredients!

 - Super glue or hot glue to secure the lid.

-You can read all about my tips for making a perfect sensory bottle if this is a new activity for you.
-There are lots of troubleshooting tips and suggestions of where to buy different bottles.
+*You can read all about my tips for making a perfect sensory bottle if this is a new activity for you.
+There are lots of troubleshooting tips and suggestions for where to buy different bottles.

 Instructions

-First, put the table scatter into the bottle.
+- Put the table scatter into the bottle.

-Next, add the corn syrup or glycerine.
+- Next, add the corn syrup or glycerine.
 I put in a slight amount of water, but I think the flow would have been slower if I had used only corn syrup.
 So that’s up to you whether or not you want to use water.
-Keep in mind that you want some space at the top so the liquid can go up and down easily.

-The ratio I used for my own fall discovery bottle was about 95% corn syrup and 5% water.
+- The ratio I used for my own fall discovery bottle was about 95% corn syrup and 5% water.
 It took about 5 seconds to go from one end to the other.
 Once your bottle is the way you like it, it’s time to glue the lid on.

-Initially, your fall discovery bottle will look “streaky” as the corn syrup settles.
+- Initially, your fall discovery bottle will look “streaky” as the corn syrup settles.
 It can take a few hours to fully blend.
 I personally like the streaky swirls in the meantime!

 If you need ideas of what to do with the rest of your awesome table scatter, here is how we use them in math activities.